ElliotG/coder-oss-tf/eks/Readme.md

 ## The Postgres pod is failing to get it's Persistent Volume created
 If you've tried to apply multiple times, there could be a duplicate volume.
 There's a wierd bug the way Terraform destroys the Helm chart that can leave the Persistent Volume around.
 Check to see if the volume already exists and manually delete it.

+## Authentication to Kubernetes is failing
+I've found AWS to be a bit unstable with it's auth.
+I had to use different auth techniques depending on if I was using Spacelift vs Terraform Cloud.
+I've documented both techniques in main.tf in the comments.